Beachy Head Lady: Remains and investigation

+However, in 2023 further DNA analysis established that the Beachy Head Lady was likely of Southern European origin from Cyprus, which resulted in the parish council of the village of East Dean in East Sussex voting for the removal of a 2016 plaque erected by the BBC "to commemorate the first black Briton."

 Beachy Head Lady was aged around 22 to 25 when she died, and would have stood between 4 feet 9 inches and 5 feet 1 inch (1.45 m and 1.55 m) tall.

 The Beachy Head Lady was exhibited to the public for the first time at the Eastbourne Redoubt.
 In 2021, the remains were moved to the newly refurbished "Beachy Head Story" visitor centre, closer to where they were found.